Cluttered04/nutshell-team-stumbletoe/api/dbReadMe.md

 `json-server -p 8088 -w database.json`

 For this application to launch correctly, json-server should always be running on port 8088 and the http-server on a different port.

+Also works with Grunt Task Runner if you have it installed